googleapis/ruby-spanner-activerecord/examples/snippets/interleaved-tables/README.md

 # Sample - Interleaved Tables

 This example shows how to use interleaved tables with the Spanner ActiveRecord adapter.
+Interleaved tables use composite primary keys.
+This is not natively supported by ActiveRecord.
+It is therefore necessary to use the `composite_primary_keys` (https://github.com/composite-primary-keys/composite_primary_keys) gem to enable the use of interleaved tables.

 See https://cloud.google.com/spanner/docs/schema-and-data-model#creating-interleaved-tables for more information on interleaved tables if you are not familiar with this concept.